Cool off (and perk up) on a hot summer day with these delicious Coconut Milk Iced Coffee Popsicles!

-One of the trends I noticed while attending the Fancy Food Show was the use of coconut.
+I attended the Fancy Food Show recently, and one of the trends I noticed was the use of coconut.
 It was everywhere, and I saw everything from coconut oil to coconut lattes to coconut ice cream.
 I’ve been using coconut oil for a while but had never tried these other foods.

 Of course, everything I sampled was delicious, but in addition to tasting good, coconut milk also has a number of health benefits.
 Not only is it full of vitamins and minerals, but it’s also a great dairy-free alternative to regular milk.